Pattern formation: Chemistry

+Other chemical patterns include Liesegang rings.

 Physics

 When a planar body of fluid under the influence of gravity is heated from below, Rayleigh-Bénard convection can form organized cells in hexagons or other shapes.
-These patterns form on the surface of the sun and in the mantle of the Earth as well as during more pedestrian processes.
+These patterns form on the surface of the Sun and in the mantle of the Earth as well as during more pedestrian processes.
 The interaction between rotation, gravity, and convection can cause planetary atmospheres to form patterns, as is seen in Saturn's hexagon and the Great Red Spot and stripes of Jupiter.
 The same processes cause ordered cloud formations on Earth, such as stripes and rolls.

-In the 1980s Lugiato and Lefever developed a model of light propagation in an optical cavity that results in pattern formation by the exploitation of nonlinear effects.
+In the 1980s, Lugiato and Lefever developed a model of light propagation in an optical cavity that results in pattern formation by the exploitation of nonlinear effects.

 Precipitating and solidifying materials can crystallize into intricate patterns, such as those seen in snowflakes and dendritic crystals.

 Mathematics

 Sphere packings and coverings.
 Mathematics underlies the other pattern formation mechanisms listed.